google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 # Measuring the Real-world Performance Impact of Service Workers {: .page-title }

 One of the most significant benefits of [service workers](/web/fundamentals/primers/service-worker/) (from a performance perspective, at least) is their ability to proactively control the caching of assets.
 A web application that can cache all of its necessary resources should load substantially faster for returning visitors.
 But what do these gains actually look like to real users?
-And how do you even go about measuring this?
+And how do you even measure this?

 The [Google I/O web app](https://events.google.com/io2016/) (IOWA for short) is a [progressive web app](/web/progressive-web-apps/) that leveraged most of the new capabilities offered by service workers to deliver a rich, app-like experience to its users.
 It also used Google Analytics to capture key performance data and usage patterns from its large and diverse user audience.